 Genre-defying composer, producer and performer Anna Meredith explores the common language between musical and scientific composition in brand new work created with some of the best emerging female artists from the North East.
 In partnership with Generator.

-Anna will discuss her process of mixing classical, pop and electronic elements in her work, while scientists from the National Graphene Institute reveal their latest developments, from super-flexible graphene running shoes, to super-strong graphene condoms!
+In a conversation hosted by BBC presenter and broadcast journalist Elizabeth Alker, Anna will discuss her process of mixing classical, pop and electronic elements in her work, while Dr Oana Istrate from the National Graphene Institute at The University of Manchester reveals their latest developments.

 The Hexagon Experiment is part of Both Sides Now – our three-year initiative to support, inspire and showcase women in music across the North of England, supported through Arts Council England’s Ambition for Excellence fund.